There are a few ways to run automation with PractiTest.

 - Once an automated test is executed, you will need to send this POST request that uploads its result into PractiTest.

 the POST request above has a mandatory parameter called 'data/attributes/instance-id' and the instance-id can be retrieved by using this GET request where you can use the 'name_exact' and the 'set-ids' parameters.
-That's why we recommend to use the same name convention for your equivalents.
+That's why we recommend using the same name convention for your equivalents.

-Note: Only system IDs can be used when using in the REST API
+Note: Only system IDs can be used when using the REST API

-- Once you have a new version of your product, you can clone the original Test Set by using this request and to send results into there.
+- Once you have a new version of your product, you can clone the original Test Set by using this request and send the results there.

-See a full example how to send results of your automated test in Selenium to PractiTest here.
+See a full example of how to send the results of your automated test in Selenium to PractiTest here.